cneben/react-maplibre-standalone/README.md

 You end directly with a plain `.pbf` directory: `chamonix_coutours_50m` (use mb-util to generate a `.mbtiles`).

-## "Serverless" visualization in maplibre
+## "Serverless" visualization in Maplibre

 Full dataset should look like: